About the District

-The Leopold Wetland Management District is managed as part of a complex that also includes the Fox River National Wildlife Refuge, 1,054 acres in Montello, WI; the Green Bay National Wildlife Refuge, 330 acres, and Gravel Island National Wildlife Refuge, 27 acres, located in Lake Michigan near Washington Island, WI; and the Horicon National Wildlife Refuge, 22,000 acres in Mayville, WI.
+The Leopold Wetland Management District is managed as part of a complex that also includes Fox River National Wildlife Refuge, 1,054 acres in Montello, WI; Green Bay National Wildlife Refuge, 1,620 acres; Gravel Island National Wildlife Refuge, 27 acres, located in Lake Michigan near Washington Island, WI; and the Horicon National Wildlife Refuge, 22,000 acres near Mayville, WI.
 A total of twenty-two staff work to manage wildlife, habitat, and recreational opportunities on these areas within the complex.

 W10040 Cascade Mountain Road